 - feeling sick

-- sore throat
+- a sore throat

 - swollen glands

-Non-urgent advice: See a GP if you have flu-like symptoms and:
+Non-urgent advice: See a GP if:

 - you're pregnant

 - you have a weakened immune system – for example, because you're having chemotherapy